puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 ### Intermediate images

-It's often helpful to be able to derive a bunch of actions from a single source image.
-For example, you may have an integration-specific library you need to use with every action.
+It's often helpful to be able to derive a bunch of images from a single source image.
+For example, you may have an integration-specific library you need to use with every image.
 Or it may be enough to just need the Python interpreter installed in your steps.

 Define an intermediate image for an integration by creating a `build.yaml` in an `images/<image-name>` directory.
-This `build.yaml` has the same syntax as the `build` property of an action.
+This `build.yaml` has the same syntax as the `build` property of an image.
 For example, a Python intermediate image `build.yaml` might look like:

 ```yaml